 - You lost wages as a result of the accident.
 If you are unable to work as a result of the injuries you sustained in a crash, this if further proof of the seriousness of the accident and your legitimate need for compensation.
-In a successful personal injury claim, you can be reimbursed for vacation or sick time you were forced to take, and for wages you were unable to earn while you recovered from your injuries.
+In a successful personal injury claim, you can be reimbursed for vacation or sick time you were forced to take, and for wages, you were unable to earn while you recovered from your injuries.

 - The car you were riding in suffered visible damage.
 A picture is worth a thousand words, and an insurance adjuster, judge, or jury will likely be influenced by images showing your car with significant damage.
 A crushed roof, shattered windshield, and evidence of the Jaws of Life having been used are all very convincing images.

 - You can document pain and suffering as a result of the accident.
-If you can show that your family relationships have suffered, you have been affected emotionally, and that you have endured great physical pain because of the accident, your pain and suffering damages could add significantly to your settlement total.
+If you can show that your family relationships have suffered, you have been affected emotionally, and you have endured great physical pain because of the accident, your pain and suffering damages could add significantly to your settlement total.

-- You have access to an AV-rated attorney.
-The above key pieces of evidence are used to greatest effect by an experienced and skilled Indiana personal injury attorney.
+- You have access to an AV-rated lawyer.
+The above key pieces of evidence are used to the greatest effect by an experienced and skilled Indiana personal injury attorney.
 He or she will be able to locate or demonstrate the evidence to an adjuster, judge, or jury in the most effective way.